Fluoride and Neurobehavioral Disorder

-- The authors say “children who live in a fluorosis area have five times higher odds of developing low IQ than those who live in a non-fluorosis area or a sight fluorosis area.” when it actually should be stated “children living in high-fluoride areas had a reduction of 5 IQ points compared with low-fluoride areas.”
+- The authors say “children who live in a fluorosis area have five times higher odds of developing low IQ than those who live in a non-fluorosis area or a slight fluorosis area.” when it actually should be stated “children living in high-fluoride areas had IQ measured 5 points lower than those in low-fluoride areas.”

 NRC Report 20062